micro-lc/micro-lc.github.io/docs/micro-lc/authentication.md

 ## Authentication configuration

-The endpoint that expose the authentication configuration is `/api/v1/microlc/authentication`.
+The endpoint that exposes the authentication configuration is `/api/v1/microlc/authentication`.

 ### Configuration structure